flutter/flutter/specs/script.md

 Sky Script Language
 ===================

+The Sky script language is based on Dart.

+It has the following differences from Dart:

+- the 'library', 'part', 'import', 'export', and 'part of' directives are not supported in sky (sky has its own module system)

+- ``<script>`` elements parse ``topLevelDefinition``s (there is no ``libraryDefinition`` construct in the Sky Script Language).

-The Sky script language is JavaScript, with strict mode enabled.
+The way that Sky integrates the module system with its script language is described in (modules.md)[modules.md].

-The global object is as specified by the JavaScript specification, with the following changes:

- - An additional property, with the "global", whose value is the global object itself.

-The getOwnPropertyKeys() method is removed.